RALLY RACC CATALUNYA

 |RallyRACC Catalunya - Rally de España|

-- Costa Daurada holiday resort of Salou, south of Barcelona, is the host town.
+- Costa Daurada holiday resort of Salou, south of Barcelona, is the host town with the action covering familiar roads in the Tarragona hills.

 - After the first full day teams convert their cars from gravel to asphalt specification in a longer than usual evening service to accommodate the surface change.